fugazi-io/webclient/docs/components/commands.md

 * **arguments:**
 The arguments are received as regular javascript function arguments in the order of parameter definitions in the syntax rule
 * **map:**
-The arguments are received as a `fugazi.collections.Map` which stores them by their parameter names
+The arguments are received as a `fugazi.collections.FugaziMap` which stores them by their parameter names
 * **struct:**:
 The arguments are received as regular javascript object, similar to `map` but with a different implementation